VictoriaMetrics/vmgather/README.md

 ### CLI flags

-Both `vmgather` and `vmimporter` support `-addr` (bind address) and `-no-browser` to skip auto-launching a browser during scripting or Docker-based runs.
-VMGather's default is `localhost:8080` with automatic fallback to a free port; VMImport defaults to `0.0.0.0:8081` to avoid clashing with VMGather.
-VMGather also accepts `-output` to choose the directory for generated archives (defaults to `./exports`).
+Both `vmgather` and `vmimporter` support `-addr` (bind address) and `-no-browser` to skip auto-launching a browser during scripting or Docker-based runs. vmgather's default is `localhost:8080` with automatic fallback to a free port; VMImport defaults to `0.0.0.0:8081` to avoid clashing with vmgather. vmgather also accepts `-output` to choose the directory for generated archives (defaults to `./exports`).

 ## VMImport companion

-VMImport is a sibling utility that consumes VMGather bundles (`.jsonl` or `.zip`) and replays them into VictoriaMetrics via the `/api/v1/import` endpoint.
+VMImport is a sibling utility that consumes vmgather bundles (`.jsonl` or `.zip`) and replays them into VictoriaMetrics via the `/api/v1/import` endpoint.
 It ships with the same embedded UI/HTTP server approach for parity:

-- Reuses the connection card from VMGather, but adds a dedicated **Tenant / Account ID** input so multi-tenant inserts are one click away.
+- Reuses the connection card from vmgather, but adds a dedicated **Tenant / Account ID** input so multi-tenant inserts are one click away.
 - Drag-and-drop bundle picker triggers an automatic preflight (JSONL sanity, retention cutoff, time range, suggested shift) and displays friendly progress/error states.
 - Retention trimming is enabled by default; the UI shows the target cutoff in UTC and the shifted bundle range before upload.
 - Time alignment controls stay disabled until analysis finishes; “Shift to now” and suggested-shift buttons ensure the bundle fits the active retention.
 - Supports Basic auth, TLS verification toggles, and streaming large files directly to VictoriaMetrics.
-- Shares the local-test environment (`local-test-env/`) so you can exercise uploads against the same scenarios used for VMGather.
+- Shares the local-test environment (`local-test-env/`) so you can exercise uploads against the same scenarios used for vmgather.

 Run the importer binary directly: